-- Or for a cookies and cream milkshake, throw in two or three (depending on how big they are) cookies of your choice instead of the chocolate syrup.
+- For a cookies and cream milkshake, throw in two or three cookies of your choice instead of the chocolate syrup.

-- If you're looking to add a little kick to your basic vanilla milkshake just blend in a little vanilla extract.
-You will not be disappointed.
+- If you're looking to add a little kick to your basic vanilla milkshake, just blend in a little vanilla extract.